Smarter Balanced Assessments

 Smarter Balanced Assessment

-Students in the classes of 2017 and 2018 will fulfill their state assessment graduation requirements by passing the SBA in ELA at the graduation cut score level, one math exit exam or the SBA in math at the graduation cut score level, and the Biology End of Course (EOC).
-Students in the class of 2019 will be required to pass the SBA in ELA and math at the graduation cut score level, as well as the Biology EOC, to fulfill their state assessment graduation requirements.
+In the spring of 2018, Smarter Balanced Assessments (SBA) will be administered to students in grades 3-8, 10 and 11 in math and English Language Arts (ELA) for the fourth year.
+As a result of shifting to Common Core State Standards (CCSS), Washington state mandated that all school districts implement SBA starting in 2014-15.Students in the classes of 2017 and 2018 will fulfill their state assessment graduation requirements by passing the SBA in ELA at the graduation cut score level and one math exit exam or the SBA in math at the graduation cut score level.
+Students in the class of 2019 will be required to pass the SBA in ELA and math at the graduation cut score level to fulfill their state assessment graduation requirements.

 - CAT is an online testing method.
 Questions appear based on whether or not a student answers the previous question correctly or incorrectly.
 This gives a more accurate measure of each student's performance level.